AugurProject/augur.js-docs/source/version2/includes/_callAPI.md

 #### **Parameters:**

 * **`p`** (Object) Parameters object.
-    * **`p._disputeWindowId`** (string) Fee Window ID, as a hexadecimal string.
+    * **`p._disputeWindowId`** (string) Dispute Window ID, as a hexadecimal string.
     * **`p.tx`** (Object) Object containing details about how this function call should be made.
         * **`p.tx.to`** (string) Ethereum contract address of the Universe contract on which to call this function, as a 20-byte hexadecimal string.
 * **`callback`** (function) &lt;optional> Called after the function's result has been retrieved.

 #### **Returns:**

-* (string) Ethereum contract address of the given Fee Window in the Universe, as a 20-byte hexadecimal string.
-If a Fee Window with the specified ID does not exist, the address "0x0000000000000000000000000000000000000000" will be returned.
+* (string) Ethereum contract address of the given Dispute Window in the Universe, as a 20-byte hexadecimal string.
+If a Dispute Window with the specified ID does not exist, the address "0x0000000000000000000000000000000000000000" will be returned.

 ### augur.api.Universe.getDisputeWindowByTimestamp(p, callback)